 Taskade List Workflow 🐑

 List is the default project view in Taskade.
 It’s the first thing you see when you create a new Project.
-So, what do you say we create a collaborative shopping list for starters?
+Here’s a simple retrospective template you can collaborate on with your team.

 2. The (Kanban) Board View 📍